North Anoka County Emergency Foodshelf Director

 The Director ensures the progress and development of the organization’s programs and the supervision of all staff members.
 The Director sustains strong and supportive relationships with donors, religious, civic, and business communities, the public, the food bank network, government at all levels, and other human service agencies.

-The Director creatively seeks and secures financial support from a wide range of potential funding sources.
+The Director creatively seeks and secures financial support from a wide range of potential funding sources through community engagement, social media, and grant writing.
 This position is responsible for all the financial transactions necessary to meet the operative needs of the organization.
 In carrying out the responsibilities of the position, the Director maintains a collaborative and accountable relationship with the Board of Directors and organizational staff members.

 The Director will: